 This very clearly expresses Kardec’s understanding of the matter.

-Another way Spiritism is unlike many religions is that Spiritist doctrine is open to change and progress in human understanding.
-If new developments in science conflict with Spiritist teachings in any way, Spiritism teaches that one should always side with science and reason (Kardec, Genesis Ch I #55).
-Spiritist teachings, even the core teachings, are considered a current paradigm, and are expected to change and progress with new discoveries, just as any science.
-The core teachings are considered a revelation by the spirits, guided by the Spirit of Truth (Kardec, Gospel Ch VI #4), but in no way are they considered the final word (Kardec, Gospel Ch XXIV #7).
-Kardec’s thoughts on the scientific nature of Spiritism are expressed in the following:
+Kardec intended spiritism to be open to change and progress in human understanding.
+Thus, he considered the spiritist body of knowledge a current paradigm, and expected it to evolve with new discoveries, just as any science (Gen Ch I #55).
+The core body of knowledge has been revealed by the spirits, guided by the Spirit of Truth (GatS Ch VI #4), but in no way is it considered the final word (GatS Ch XXIV #7).
+Kardec’s thoughts on the scientific nature of spiritism are expressed in the following:

 That is a point of paramount importance, ladies and gentlemen, and that must be proclaimed out loud.
 No, Spiritism is not an individual conception, the product of imagination; it is not a theory, a system invented for the need of a cause.
 Spiritism has its source in the facts of nature itself, in positive events that are produced before our eyes all the time but whose origin was not suspected.
 It is therefore the result of observation, in a word it is a science, the science of the relationships between the visible and the invisible worlds, a still imperfect science but that daily complements itself with new studies and that, I am sure, will take a position side by side with the other positive sciences.
 I say positive because every science that founds on facts is positive and not purely hypothetical.